 Native wildflower perennial meadows

-Three locations for the sowing of native perennial meadows have been identified by the Council.
-The wildflower mix being used consists of native species which support our local pollinator’s.
-This mix will take at least two years to fully establish (and may appear unsightly in the first year of establishment); however they will continue to develop into an important source of nectar and pollen.
+The native wildflower perennial mix used for these areas consists of native species that support our local pollinators.
+This mix will take at least two years to fully establish due to it being a perennial mix and may appear unsightly in the first year of establishment; however it will continue to develop into an important source of nectar and pollen.

 - Woodlands Country Park